 The Liaison Officer in Brussels works closely together with the EU office of TUM ForTe, the team of TUM International Center and, based on the topic, with the different departments and chairs of TUM.
 TUM Brussels is integrated in the Brussels Office of the EuroTech Universities Alliance, which officially opened in 2012.

-TUM is a founding member of this strategic partnership of four leading Universities of Science and Technology in Europe: EPFL, DTU, TU Eindhoven and TUM.
+TUM is a founding member of this strategic partnership of six leading Universities of Science and Technology in Europe: EPFL, DTU, L'X, Technion, TU Eindhoven and TUM.
 Their intensive collaborations across research, education & innovation support the EU’s goals of smart, sustainable and inclusive growth.
 Together, the partners position themselves with a strong voice in the discussion regarding the changing research, education and innovation landscape in Europe.

 TUM Brussels is one of six liaison offices in addition to Beijing, Cairo, Mumbai, San Francisco and São Paulo.
 Already in 2002, TUM established its own offshore campus TUM Asia in Singapore.
 The expansion of a global presence is part of the initiative TUM Global, a core piece of TUM’s institutional strategy which was a part of TUM's successful application within the German Excellence Initiative.